Cal-CS-61A-Staff/cs61a-apps/docs/README.md

 2. Set up the Python environment using `python3 -m venv env` and `env/bin/pip install -r requirements.txt`, or simply `sicp venv` if you have `sicp` installed.
-3. Run the Sphinx autobuilder using `env/bin/sphinx-autobuild .. _build`
+3. Run the Sphinx autobuilder using `env/bin/sphinx-autobuild -b dirhtml .. _build`
-4. Visit [http://localhost:8000](http://localhost:8000) to see the docs.
+4. Visit http://localhost:8000 to see the docs.

+Alternatively, to compile all docs once, run `env/bin/sphinx-build -b dirhtml .. _build`.
+This will generate an output folder `_build` containing the compiled documentation.
+Useful for when you don't want to run the file watcher.

 ## Writing Documentation

-To write documentation for an app, we use [MyST](https://myst-parser.readthedocs.io/en/latest/).
+To write documentation for an app, we use a combination of reStructuredText and [MyST](https://myst-parser.readthedocs.io/en/latest/).
 MyST allows us to write Sphinx documentation in a markdown equivalent of reStructuredText.
-The documentation for MyST should help you write documentation, but we'll cover some examples and tips below anyway.
+The documentation for MyST should help you write the `index` and `README` files, but we'll cover some examples and tips below anyway.

 ### Text Editor Setup